amalog/scratch/types/scratch.md

         Clauses = []
     }

+Atoms are fancy integers without arithmetic.
+They should consume almost no memory and equality comparisons must be very fast.
+Using a `NameId` for an atom is just right.

 ### String

-Use atoms to represent strings.
-Most Prolog implementations separate them, but they're semantically close enough that I think they should be merged.
-The string `"foo"` is an empty database with a name.
+The string `"foo"` is represented with one clause per code point.

     Database{
-        Name = "foo"
+        Name = "__string"
-        Clauses = []
+        Clauses = [
+            0'f,
+            0'o,
+            0'o,
+        ]
     }

-Of course an optimized implementation would represent common strings/atoms as an integer and perform comparisons and unifications against the number rather than the entire content.
+Strings are semantically different from atoms.
+With a string, the emphasis is on the content rather than its relation to other strings.

+I suppose this means that Amalog indented notation makes `"foo"` syntactic sugar for:

+    __string
+        0'f
+        0'o
+        0'o

 ### Compound Term